qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

      - ``git clone -b <firmware release tag> --depth 1 https://qpm-git.qualcomm.com/home2/git/qualcomm/qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk.git``
      - ``qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk``

-.. note:: Commands in the following sections are based on binary and source for firmware images without modem and GPS (see the command in :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`).
+.. note:: Commands in the following sections are based on the binary and source for firmware images without modem and GPS (see the command in :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`).
 Hence, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qimpsdk`` is used.
 If you use any other distribution, then update the directory accordingly.

-The **Git command** column (see :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`) provides the git repository, which contains the firmware sources.
+The **Git command** column (see :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`) provides information about the git repositories that contain the firmware sources.
 These repositories are hosted on Qualcomm servers.
 Clone the appropriate repositories based on your access profile and use case.

 The following ``git clone`` command downloads the selected firmware components in source, except the modem:

 ::